- 1 Most Popular Western Restaurants in Hoi An:

 MIX Greek Restaurant – Address: 188 A/5 Tran Phu street – Hours: Thursdays to Tuesdays 11 a.m. to 1 10 p.m.; Closed on Wednesdays

-Based in an old terrace house near the Japanese Bridge, in the heart of the old town, MIX Greek restaurant is owned by Greek couple Maria and Christos.
-MIX is full of difficult-to-find-in-SE Asia items, like crumbly, sharp feta, and thick, tangy Greek yoghurt.
+Based in an old terrace house near the Japanese Bridge, in the heart of the Old Town.
+MIX Greek restaurant is owned by Greek couple Maria and Christos.
+MIX restaurant is full of difficult-to-find-in-Hoi An western items, like crumbly, sharp feta, and thick, tangy Greek yoghurt.
 The menu is more of a “classic hits” album of familiar Greek exports than a traditional Greek menu, but don’t take that as a criticism.
 There are plenty of vegetarian dishes on offer, and a crazy, mouth-watering array of share plates, filled with spit-roasted meats, garlic, grilled aubergine, tzatziki, olive oil, chickpeas, and fried calamari.

 MIX is a nice place to go for a meal, but if you have a bunch of people eating together, the share platters and a few shots of ouzo might just be the best choice.
 The servings are large and good value for money and plus there’s always a free dessert taster at the end of your meal.
 The restaurant is decorated with various curios hanging from the walls and ceilings—plenty for the kids to look at and when they tire of their surroundings, and there are some board games to pass the time.